Boulder-Cryogenic-Quantum-Testbed/scresonators/README.md

 fsd.fit("output test", method, normalize=10, data_array=raw)
 ```

-A more in depth example is given in the resfit folder.
+Ane in depth description is given in the fit_resonators folder.

 ## Code Organization

-All code should live in the `resfit` namespace.
+Until the module is officially distributed, all code should live in the `fit_resonator` namespace.
 This ensures easy integration
 with other Python packages, and avoids name collisions; everything is referred
-to as e.g. `resfit.experiments` rather than just `experiments`.
+to as e.g. `fit_resonator.experiments` rather than just `experiments`.